 I really wanted to like this film.
 I don’t hate it, but it really isn’t that good.
 It was so forgettable I forgot it and mistakenly rented it a second time thinking I hadn’t seen it.
 Not even Robin Williams’ (the reason I queued it up a second time) brief appearance is enough to save it from its mediocrity.
 It delivers what the trailer promises.
 If you are into these kinds of stories and haven’t seen it, you won’t be disappointed.
 Still, it could have been better.
 Maybe.

 Everyone remembers Twister, obviously.
-I probably remember it a little differently than most people.
+I probably remember it a little differently than most people do.
 I grew up in tornado country.
-As good as the rest of the film is, I can never get past the final sequence of the two lead actors running uphill to lash themselves to a pipe in a wooden shed, with horses calmly ignoring the digital storm they couldn’t see around them.
+As good as the rest of the film is, I can never get past the final sequence of the two lead actors running uphill to lash themselves to a pipe in a wooden shed, with horses calmly ignoring the digital storm they couldn’t see roiling all around them.
 This poorly thought out and executed sequence pulls me right out of the film and worst of all, ruins the whole thing for me.
 The rest of Twister deserves the kind of tribute that the storm chasers gave him upon learning of his death.
 I hadn’t known it was such an inspiration to young kids of the time, motivating them to go into the field of meteorology and storm chasing in particular.
 Any film that inspires young people to do something good with their lives has to get a passing grade no matter what its other failings might be.

 Similarly I wanted to like the film A Simple Plan but was put off by the fact that it was sold to us as a comedy in the trailers and promotional material, but was so definately not a comedy in viewing.
 It is a tragedy and a drama and worth watching.
 No matter how good it is it’s not going to be remembered in a kind light when The Wife wants a comedy and she’s mad and crying.
 That doesn’t bode well for the film ever being rewatched in this household.